htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+-  If a user accidentally submits a parallel universe job with thousands of times more nodes than exist in the pool, the *condor_schedd* no longer gets stuck for hours sorting that out.
+   :ticket:`7055`

 -  Fixed a bug on the ARM architecture that caused the *condor_schedd* to crash when starting jobs and responding to *condor_history* queries.
    :ticket:`7102`